-Man arrested on suspicion of murdering girl, 9, shot dead in Liverpool home
+Man arrested on suspicion of murdering nine-year-old Olivia Pratt-Korbel

-Olivia Pratt-Korbel: Man arrested on suspicion of murdering girl, 9, shot dead in home
+Olivia Pratt-Korbel: Man arrested on suspicion of murdering nine-year-old girl in Liverpool

-A 36-year-old man has been arrested on suspicion of the murder of nine-year-old Olivia Pratt-Korbel, Merseyside Police said.
+A 36-year-old man has been arrested on suspicion of the murder of a nine-year-old girl who was shot dead in Liverpool.

-It comes after Olivia’s family released an appeal pleading for witnesses to come forward with information about the nine-year-old’s death.
+Olivia Pratt-Korbel’s family released an appeal pleading for witnesses to come forward with information, after the little girl was killed and her mother injured when an intruder fleeing a gunman forced his way into their home.

-“If anyone knows anything, now is the time to speak up,” they said.
-“It is not about being a ‘snitch’ or a ‘grass’ it is about finding out who took our baby away from us.
-Please do the right thing,” OIivia’s family said in a statement this week.

-Merseyside Police said the man from the Huyton area, was arrested on Thursday night on two counts of attempted murder.
+Merseyside Police said the gunman, from the Huyton area, only 10 minutes away from where Olivia lived in Dovecot, was arrested on Thursday night on suspicion of murder and two counts of attempted murder.

-The man is currently in custody where he is being questioned by detectives.
+He is currently in custody where he is being questioned by detectives.

-Convicted burglar and drug dealer Joseph Nee also from the Dovecot area of Liverpool, has been named as the intended target of the shooting.
+Convicted burglar and drug dealer Joseph Nee, also from the Dovecot area of Liverpool, has been named as the intended target of the shooting.

-The 35-year-old is understood to have burst into the youngster’s family home after her mum Cheryl Korbel opened the front door after hearing a disturbance.
+The 35-year-old is understood to have burst into the youngster’s family home when her mother, Cheryl Korbel, opened the front door after hearing a disturbance.

-The killer chased him inside firing indiscriminately, wounding Cheryl and Nee, and killing Olivia.
+The killer chased him inside, firing indiscriminately, wounding Nee and Olivia’s mother Cheryl, and killing the nine-year-old.
 Her older brother and sister were in the house but upstairs at the time.

-A man who was with Nee but escaped unharmed has now been identified, while the driver of an Audi Q3 which collected him from Olivia’s house and took him to hospital has also been questioned by police.
+A man who was with Nee but escaped unharmed has now been identified, while the driver of an Audi Q3 that collected him from Olivia’s house and took him to hospital has also been questioned by police.

+Home secretary Priti Patel said gun crime in the UK is a “major concern” as she visited the scene where Olivia was shot dead.

+Ms Patel said: “Merseyside police force, in particular, has got an outstanding record, actually, of dealing with serious violence over the last three years, getting more guns off the streets, but also getting weapons off the streets as well, knives in particular.

+It comes as Ms Patel said the Home Office will give Merseyside Police an extra £350,000 to focus on “getting weapons off the streets” and tackling organised crime.
+She also launched a £150,000 “care package” for Liverpool residents.

+Ms Patel is yet to meet Olivia’s family, but told reporters she is “getting in contact” with them and said her thoughts are with them at this “really devastating and sad time”.

-In other developments, Detective Kameen praised the level of support from communities as “phenomenal”, but continued to appeal for anyone with information to come forward.
+In other developments, Det Ch Supt Mark Kameen, of Merseyside Police, praised the level of support from communities as “phenomenal”, but continued to appeal for anyone with information to come forward.

 “I am incredibly grateful for the sheer levels and volume of information that we have received so far,” he said.
 “This level of engagement, this level of cooperation, and this level of working together simply must continue.”